Yandex Cloud

 • Column data Type.
 Regardless of the data type, each column may contain a NULL value.

 • Partition key: Simple primary key that consists of one attribute.
-YDB uses the partition key value as an input for the internal hashing function.
-The result of calculating the hash function determines the partition where the item will be stored.
+YDB uses the partitioning key value as an input for the internal hashing function.
+The result of the hash function calculation decides the partition the element will be stored in.

 • Sort key.
-A primary key can be composite and consist of a partition key and a sort key.
-All items with the same partition key will be stored together, in sorted order by the sort key value.
-If a partition key and a sort key are specified in a document table, two elements may contain the same value for the partition key but must contain different values for the sort key.
+The primary key can be composite and consist of a partitioning key and a sorting key.
+All elements with the same partitioning key will be stored together, sorted based on the sorting key.
+If a document table features a partitioning key and a sorting key, any two elements may contain the same partitioning key value but must contain different sorting key values.

 6. Click Create table.